sean903/SAT-Participation/README.md

-### Project 1: How to increase ACT and SAT participation rates among high school students in Virginia
+### How to increase ACT and SAT participation rates among high school students in Virginia

+## Problem Statement
+ACT participation rates in Virginia are 30% lower than the national average while SAT participates rates are only 10% higher than the national average.

 ## Overview

 This projects analyses why participation rates are not maximised in the state of Virginia and suggests a few key recommendations to try and increase them.
 These recommendations are appropriate for the Education department in Virginia.
 Although, the data analysed is from Virginia, it is likely that the recommendations can be applied for many states across the US.

-## Key Takeaways
+Recommendations:

 - Make all students ready for the SAT
 <br>    -- Through free online resources and teaching SAT and ACT in school time <br/>